infopark/scrivito_jr_form_widget/README.md

 })(jQuery, this);
 ```

-Some Css to hide all fieldsets and some basic styling:
+Add some Css to hide all field sets and basic styling:

 ```css
 .survey_form {